Sara3/Noyo-takehome/README.md

 - As a Noyo admin, I want to see a list of all my groups.
 - As a Noyo admin, I want to see an individual employee and their enrollments.

+---
-### Below is simple wireframe to get you started.
+Below is simple wireframe for a single page app to get you started, feel free to use this for inspiration... or design something you like more.

 ![Figure 3](/simple-ui.png)

 **Technical Requirements:**
-- React.js: Build the user interface using React.js.
+- React.js: Build the user interface using React.js v18.*.
 - Next.js: Use Next.js to handle server-side rendering and routing.
 - You can style and construct the UI however you see fit.